 No one ever feels like a real adult.
 Whether you’re 25 or 65, you’re still a teenager, just in the body of someone saddled with a job, bills, children, and the impending doom of having to change the duvet cover when you get home.
 In a sense, adulthood is nothing more than chaotic make-believe.

-Before you even arrive at Pasjoli, you have another choice to make - whether or not you’re ordering the pressed duck.
-We say that not just because it costs $165, but because you need to email them ahead of time to reserve a duck.
-It’s definitely an investment, but if you’re dining with three or more people, you need to experience it.
-Watching a full duck get professionally butchered at your table is one thing, watching its carcass get stuffed into a giant vintage press until juice dribbles out of a spout and into a teacup is one of the best shows in town.
-That duck juice is eventually added to a pan with red wine, pepper, and Cognac to create a sauce for the duck breast - which gives you an idea of the level of detail in play here.
-The duck itself is fantastic, but with equally tremendous side dishes of potato gratin and duck leg confit salad, the whole thing is a meal unto itself.
+Before a meal at Pasjoli begins, however, you always have a big choice to make - are you getting the pressed duck?
+We say that not just because it costs $185, but because it’s an all-night experience that will steer the course of your meal.
+That said, if it’s your first time or you’re dining with three or more people, you need to order it.
+A full duck gets professionally butchered and then stuffed into a giant vintage press until juice dribbles out of a spout and into a teacup.
+Then the duck juice is eventually added to a pan with red wine, pepper, and Cognac to create a sauce for the duck breast - which gives you an idea of the level of detail at play here.
+The duck itself is fantastic, but with equally tremendous side dishes like crispy duck skin salad and duck leg bread pudding, the whole thing is a meal unto itself.
 But be sure to save some room, because at Pasjoli, the pressed duck is only the beginning of the menu’s greatness.

 Will you have any room left for this?
 No. Will you still order it and be thrilled anyway?
 Absolutely.